fgajardoe/genomidi/README.md

 docker pull fgajardoe/genomidi:latest
 ```

-Alternatively you can build it your own with the `Dockerfile` included in the repo
+Alternatively you can build it your own with the `Dockerfile` included in the repository.

 4. Write your genomic symphony.